Things to Consider When Creating A Logo

 We'll assume you already have your company's vision and goals in mind as well as the kind of message you'd like your logo to convey to your audience and potential customers.
 Some other things to consider when creating a logo are:

-2. Aspect Ratio (Dimensions): The aspect ratio is simply the width of your logo compared to the height of that same image.
+- Aspect Ratio (Dimensions): The aspect ratio is simply the width of your logo compared to the height.
 You've probably heard "16:9 widescreen" when you went shopping for a TV or PC monitor.
 That resolution is considered "wide" because the 16 describes the display width while the 9 describes its height.
 Now just like how it's standard in the TV industry, you want to avoid unusual dimensions for your logo.
 Ideally, your logo should be a square, meaning a 1:1 aspect ratio since this is what most websites and apps expect.
 If you find yourself in a position where you can't pull this off due to the design of your logo, it's usually a good idea to create a simpler version, a symbol if you will, that fits in the centre of a square.
 For instance, the standard Google logo is a rectangle but when needed, they just use the "G" symbol so it fits.

 We hope these pointers helped you in how to create a logo for your business/brand.
 If you're looking for tools that can help, check out our article on our top 3 free logo-generation tools.